getdnsapi/getdns-python-bindings/doc/index.rst

 Dependencies
 ============

-This version of pygetdns has been built and tested against Python 2.7.
+This version of getdns has been built and tested against Python 2.7.
 We also expect these other prerequisites to be
 installed: